Cascading Beauty: Mastering the Art of Waterfall Photography

 • A narrow aperture (like f/16) will help to achieve depth and blur in your photos.

-• This can create a more dramatic and visually appealing effect.
+• This can create a more dramatic and visually appealing effect, isolating the waterfall from its surroundings.

 5. Steady Tripod